SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 The dataFEED edgeConnectors come with a time limited and functionality unlimited demo mode.
 The demo is immediately started when the application starts up without a valid license.
 The demo mode will expire after 72 hours and the application stops working.
-To remove the time limitation of the demo mode the application can be licensed.
+To remove the time limitation of the demo mode the application must be licensed.
 The dataFEED edgeConnectors use a floating license mechanism.
 A working floating license server is required to have the application successfully licensed.